 For example, if a child is a fourth grader, they might have fourth-grade skills in place value, but first-grade skills in geometry and second-grade skills in fractions.
 The goal is to bring them up to those grade-level standards gradually.
 Using the standards search tool, we can go into their profile, see all of the standards in one place, and create custom learning journeys for each student.

 What are the most significant challenges facing students with autism in math education today?

 Autism is a spectrum, and one of the primary challenges is identifying and responding to students’ strengths.
-From a curriculum perspective, a major obstacle for students with autism in mainstream math instruction is that the majority of resources are language based.
+From a curriculum perspective, a major obstacle for students with autism in mainstream math instruction is that the majority of resources rely on language.

 Can you share any success stories using ST Math to teach students with autism?

 I have a friend right now who's a first-year special education teacher in Connecticut.
 She's been using ST Math extensively as a way to help her kids develop their independence.
 When she creates a custom curriculum in ST Math, she essentially gives her kids an opportunity to complete tasks independently and experience that surge in self-esteem from solving a puzzle on their own.